jano-wol/cmake-loki/README.md

 ./source/scripts/build.sh release
 ./source/scripts/test.sh release

-# Compiler
+# Compilers
-The default compiler of qconv is g++.
-Clang is also perfectly fine to compile , the only advantage of clang is that experience shows that the google benchmark results are more consistent with the clang compiled binaries than with the gcc compiled binaries.
-Compilers can be switched by changing in ./source/scripts/build/init.sh
+The default compiler of integrate-loki is g++.
+Clang is also perfectly fine to compile the codebase of the repo, but it comes with a few additional dependency.
+To install clang on Ubuntu cast the followings: sudo apt install clang sudo apt install libstdc++-12-dev sudo apt-get install libc++-dev sudo apt install libc++abi-dev
+After successful install the project compilers can be switched by changing CMAKE_CXX_COMPILER=g++
+to
 CMAKE_CXX_COMPILER=clang++
-to
-CMAKE_CXX_COMPILER=g++
+in ./source/scripts/build/init.sh